Mexico Volcanoes Equipment List

 Must have the larger snow baskets... no small trekking baskets.

 You need a highly insulated stiff mountaineering boot.
-Either a leather or double plastic boot.
+A leather or synthetic/leather boot is best.
 Regular hiking boots wont do.

 Lightweight Hiking Boots or Approach Shoes